rubyonracetracks/tutorial-rails-rubymn2/04-05-forhire_create.md

 ### Part B: View Level

 Please note that a user who successfully adds a for hire profile is redirected to his/her profile page.
-In a later chapter, you will add the for hire profile to the user profile page.
-In this chapter, the focus is on providing the working "Add For Hire Profile" button to the forhire index page.
+In a later chapter, you will add the for hire profile and the "Add For Hire Profile" button (whichever is relevant) on the user profile page.
+In this chapter, the focus is on providing the working "Add For Hire Profile" button on the forhire index page.

 #### Integration Test
 * Enter the command "rails generate integration_test forhire_create".